spaelling/azure-security-review/README.md

   - Privileged **administration
     - Limit the number of Global Administrators to less than 5
     - Synchronized accounts
-    - Use groups for Azure AD role assignments
+    - Use groups for Azure AD role assignments (Work in Progress)
     - PIM Alerts
     - Recurring access reviews
     - Access Reviews: Enabled for all groups
-    - Apps and Owners Can Change All Group Membership
+    - Apps and Owners Can Change All Group Membership (Work in Progress)
+    - Avoid standing access for user accounts and permissions (Work in Progress)
   - External Identities
     - Guest Invite Settings
-    - Guest User Access Restrictions
+    - Guest User Access Restrictions (Work in Progress)
   - User Setting
     - User role permissions (Application registration)
     - Authentication Methods